Vršič Pass: Name

 The Slovene common noun vršič literally means 'little peak', a diminutive form of the word vrh 'peak'.
 The name originally referred to Mount Vršič (1738 m), located about 200 m east of the Vršič Pass.
 The name Vršič was not applied to the pass until 1911.
 The name of the peak was first attested in written sources as Werschez in 1763–87.
 Locally, the pass is known as Na močilu (first attested in 1763–87 as Muschizach or Mushizhach).
 The Italian name of the pass was Moistrocca.

+Geology

+In its upper section, the Vršič Pass mostly consists of middle Triassic anisian dolomite.
+Underneath, there are grey limestones, sandstones, mica-rich sandstones, and brownish sandy marls in the lowest layer, covered by an extensive stack of Triassic rock from the Ladinian to the Carnian.
+In the western part of the Vršič Pass, there is evidence of a main dislocation.
+The relief has been significantly eroded.

+Relief

+The Vršič pass has a width of 1 kilometer.
+The ridge is about 850 metres long.
+There are erosion shelfs and small sinkholes.

+Vegetation

+The predominant vegetation is beech forest mixing with larch.
+There are also creeping pines and rhododendron.

 History

+Vršič had formerly been traversed by a rough trail, used for logging and timber transportation.
+During WWI, the Austo-Hungarian military upgraded the trail into a modern road; it is now known as the Russian Road (Ruska cesta), for the Russian prisoners of war forced to build it between 1915 and 1917.

-After World War I, from 1918 to World War II, the Vršič Pass was on the border between Italy and Yugoslavia.
-Since 1945, together with the Upper Isonzo Valley north of Gorizia, it was incorporated in Yugoslavia, and then in Slovenia.
+From 1918 to World War II, the Vršič Pass marked the border between Italy and Yugoslavia.
+After 1945, together with the Upper Isonzo Valley north of Gorizia, both sides of the pass were incorporated into Yugoslavia, and later into Slovenia.